awalton3/storyLine/README.md

 storyLine is the place where you can take a break from your busy routine and let your imagination wander.
 Many existing writing sites focus on honing your individual craft.

 But at storyLine, we believe that stories are meant to be shared.
 This is why we are committed to creating the first social media app that will connect people through the power of storytelling, a craft that should not be lost in the digital age, but amplified.

+## Our Content Source
+Our data will be sourced from real people.
+We have created a Google Form that contains several different one liners to inspire a short story.
+The form also collects participants' email addresses and desired usernames so that we can create their storyLine account.
+We also give contributors the option to have their story appear on our site anonymously.
+Additionally, we are collecting one liners through these form submissions, which we'll use to repopulate oneliner options periodically.

+Here is the link to our Google Form!